 My observation with all these lenses on a Z9 is that I pretty much don’t see focus performance issues at f/5.6 or even f/6.3, even in edge-of-day light.
 If you focus on something really dark (my bear’s hair in shadow, for instance), adjust that by a stop or two (f/2.8 to f/4.5) due to the dark subject.
 I would caution against low light work and really dark subjects with f/8 and higher apertures, though: the focus system will still (eventually) work, but with significantly reduced performance.

 Okay, so that’s optics under controlled conditions.
-At some point I also will need to evaluate focus speed and accuracy with all these options.
+At some point I also need to further evaluate focus speed and accuracy with all these options.
 With the Z9, we didn't see anything in terms of speed or accuracy issues.
 So the next test is more likely to be to take an aperture constricted lens and test it with multiple bodies, from the Z50 to the Z9.

 ______________________________